 A court in Turkey considered the wife was at fault in a divorce case filled by her husband because she didn’t want to have sexual intercourse with him.
 Yet, the Supreme Court had a different opinion for a man last year.

-Married for three years with his wife, a Turkish man asked for divorce because she didn’t want to have intimate relations with him.
+Married for three years to his wife, a Turkish man asked for a divorce because she didn’t want to have intimate relations with him.
 The court ruled that the woman was at fault, the Turkish Demirören News Agency (DHA) reported.

 The ruling was given by a family court of Gaziantep, or Aintab, a city with 2.1 million people in the eponymous region, about 50 km (31 miles) north of the Syrian border.